smclark86/100-days-of-code/log.md

 **Thoughts**: I hate to miss a day of coding practice, but I am really trying to get this capstone project finished.
 I was up all night working on that, and I need to sleep.
 The up-side is that there are only 4 weeks left until I'm finished with my BSN degree!
 I'll make up this day at the end of the 100 days.

+### Day 41: July 20, Thursday - 0 hours

+**Today's Progress**: Another all-nighter working on capstone project.
+No coding today.

+**Thoughts**: I can't wait to be finished with this project so that I can get back to coding.
+I will do my best to do an hour a day still, but the capstone is the priority.